-The clinks of the keyboard keys were the only sound that dominated the room.
-Mouse clicks competed in a rather incompatible rhythm.
+The clinks of the keyboard keys dominated the room.
+But, sometimes, mouse clicks competed in a rather incompatible rhythm.

 The Sad Reality